Anza (singer): Stage career

 Anza has performed in a number of stage productions, the majority of which being musicals.
-Her first major production was as the leading role of Sailor Moon in the Sailor Moon musicals, commonly known as Sera Myu.
-She is one of the longest-running cast members to ever perform in the Sailor Moon musicals and is the longest-running Sailor Moon to date.
+Her first major production was as the leading role of Sailor Moon in the Sailor Moon musicals, commonly referred to as "Sera Myu".
+She is one of the longest-running cast members to ever perform in the musicals and is the longest-running to play the Sailor Moon character to date.
 She held the role for five years performing in thirteen separate productions between 1993 and 1998.

-Nearing the end of her stretch as Sailor Moon, she also performed in a musical called 2050-nen no Aoi Shima between 1997 and 1998.
+Nearing the end of her stretch as Sailor Moon, Anza also performed in a musical called 2050-nen no Aoi Shima between 1997 and 1998.
 Chiruchiru was the name of her character.
 In 2000, she broke off from the musical scene in a Japanese stage production of Mr. Holland's Opus.
 Similarly, in 2002, she was in a Japanese stage production of When Harry Met Sally....

-In 2003, Anza returned to doing musicals by taking on the role of Eponine in several Toho productions of Les Misérables through till 2006.
+In 2003, Anza returned to doing musicals by taking on the role of Éponine in several Toho productions of Les Misérables until 2006.
 In 2004, Anza appeared as Ellen in one production of Miss Saigon (also produced by Toho) as well as a Japanese adaptation of Anton Chekhov's Three Sisters in the role of Irina.

-She also appeared in Vamps' 2009 music video for their cover of Shampoo's "Trouble".